-IPL 2018 CSK squad analysis, key players, list of matches, fixtures, venue
+IPL 2018 CSK players list: Chennai Super Kings squad analysis, schedule, list of matches and fixtures with venue

-IPL 2018: Chennai Super Kings is returning to the Indian Premier League after a two-year ban.
+IPL 2018: Led by Mahendra Singh Dhoni, the Chennai Super Kings will start their campaign at IPL 2018 with a match against Mumbai Indians at the Wankhede Stadium on April 7.
+The team has invested heavy on experience and looks good on paper.
+Chennai Super Kings is returning to the Indian Premier League after a two-year ban.
 The most consistent team of the IPL and the crowd favourites, CSK would be banking on their core comprising of MS Dhoni, Suresh Raina and Ravindra Jadeja to make a sensational comeback to the league.
 As always the management has built the team around these three players who will be assisted by two of the former CSK stars – Dwayne Bravo and Faf du Plessis.
 However, a few puzzling buys and reluctance to spend on star names in the auction has left CSK with an average team and they would need the Mahi magic to make it to the final four.

 Good balance: